 History is taught throughout the school and pupils are encouraged to find out about events and peoples.

-Nursery and Pre-Prep
+EYFS and Pre-Prep

 The youngest children cover historical stories and information through “topics”, such as “London”.